katepz/dive-in/README.md

 Colour palette: Initially I had a logo - see above - and matched the colour scheme to that using the pippete on the colour picker.
 However I have not used the logo as yet on the page so I have chosen a bold palette to match the rainbow theme of the LGBT+++ movement.To contrast text better I toned doen the initial choices of colours and increased the font weight.
 Text colour is black.

+Colour and Background in jumbotron: adjusted for better viewing.

 ## Features Implementation
 ### Core Features